Black people and temple and priesthood policies (LDS Church): 1951–1977

 In 1954, church president David O. McKay taught: "There is not now, and there never has been a doctrine in this church that the negroes are under a divine curse.
 There is no doctrine in the church of any kind pertaining to the negro.
 We believe that we have a scriptural precedent for withholding the priesthood from the negro.
 It is a practice, not a doctrine, and the practice someday will be changed.
 And that's all there is to it."

 In 1969, church apostle Harold B. Lee and member of the First Presidency Alvin R. Dyer blocked the LDS Church from rescinding the racial restrictions.
-The idea that a unanimous decision through revelation was needed to change the policy was and is a widespread belief among LDS church leaders.
-Although many desired a change in the racial policy, they continued waiting for revelation concerning the matter.
+The idea that a unanimous decision through revelation from God was needed to change the policy was and is a widespread belief among LDS church leaders.
+Although many desired a change in the racial policy, top leaders said they continued waiting for revelation concerning the matter.

 David O. McKay told several people about his struggles with the restrictions, including Mildred Calderwood McKay, Marion D. Hanks, Lola Gygi Timmins, and Richard Jackson.
 Jackson quotes McKay as saying: "I'm badgered constantly about giving the priesthood to the Negro.
 I've inquired of the Lord repeatedly.
 The last time I did it was late last night.
 I was told, with no discussion, not to bring the subject up with the Lord again; that the time will come, but it will not be my time, and to leave the subject alone."

 On December 15, 1969, members of the First Presidency, Hugh B. Brown and N. Eldon Tanner (President McKay was 96 years old and incapacitated at that time, dying the next month), released a First Presidency Statement, "Letter of First Presidency Clarifies Church's Position on the Negro" stating:

 From the beginning of this dispensation, Joseph Smith and all succeeding presidents of the Church have taught that Negroes, while spirit children of a common Father, and the progeny of our earthly parents Adam and Eve, were not yet to receive the priesthood, for reasons which we believe are known to God, but which He has not made fully known to man.